-Atlanta Vehicular Homicide Lawyer
+Atlanta Vehicular Homicide Attorney

 In most scenarios, DUI charges occur before any accident occurs and no one is harmed.
 Unfortunately, however, this is not always the case and dangerous, even life-threatening accidents can happen.
 When a person is killed by an intoxicated driver, it is known as vehicular homicide or "homicide by vehicle."
 It is a very serious allegation that comes with very serious penalties if a conviction is reached.

 If you have been charged with homicide by vehicle, then swift and decisive action is needed to mount an effective defense.
-At Willis Law Firm, our attorney has 20 years of legal experience to our clients' needs.
+At Willis Law Firm, our Atlanta vehicular homicide attorney has 20 years of legal experience to our clients' needs.
 Because our firm is completely dedicated to DUI and DUI-related cases, you can rest assured that we bring unmatched insight and strategies to your defense efforts.

 Penalties & Definitions in Georgia